-Often, when you watch someone lifting weights in a gym, you’ll notice they’re “throwing” the weights up and “dropping” the weighs down more than actually “lifting” or “lowering” the weights.
-They’re allowing certain aspects of physics (momentum, inertia, and gravity) do the hard work instead of truly engaging their muscles.
-Their goal is to make the weight move, but the real goal in weight Often, Often, when you watch someone lifting weights in a gym, you’ll notice they’re essentially “throwing” the weights up and “dropping” the weights down more than actually “lifting” or “lowering” the weights.
-They’re allowing certain aspects of physics (momentum, inertia, and gravity) to do much of the work instead of truly engaging their muscles.
-Their “perceived” goal is to make the weight move, but the real goal in weight training isn’t just moving the weight; the goal is to fatigue and challenge the targeted muscles.
+Often, when you watch someone lifting weights in a gym, you’ll notice they’re essentially “throwing” the weights up and “dropping” the weights down more than actually “lifting” or “lowering” the weights.
+They’re allowing certain aspects of physics (momentum, inertia, and gravity) to do much of the work for them instead of truly engaging, and therefore stimulating their muscles.
+Unfortunately their “perceived” goal is to make the weight move, but the real goal in weight training isn’t just moving the weight; the goal is to fatigue and challenge the targeted muscles.
 Depending on the specific exercise and range of movement involved, we instruct our clients to take approximately 10 seconds to lift the weight and another 5-10 seconds to lower the weight.
-By moving slowly, you’re not allowing inertia to throw the weight up or using gravity to let the weight crash down during the lowering phase of the movement.
-This enhanced and more complete muscle fiber stimulation ensures you’re not simply “spinning your wheels.”
+By moving slowly, you’re not allowing inertia to carry the weight up or using gravity to let the weight crash down during the lowering phase of the movement.
+This enhanced and more complete muscle fiber stimulation ensures that you’re not simply “spinning your wheels.”
 This high-quality exercise stimulus will lead to greater results far quicker than more traditional lifting methods.

 This is a two-fold explanation: 1) how long it takes to train per session and 2) how frequently we recommend training.
 We believe – and basic muscle physiology principles state – that the best way to stimulate a muscle is by short, intense bouts of exercise.
 Not in long, drawn-out workouts, which simply can’t be as intense.
 Ideally, a resistance training workout should only last 20 to 30 minutes.
 Longer workouts are typically less intense and can release catabolic hormones (which we don’t want).
 When it comes to exercise, “more” is not necessarily “better.”
 Working out is merely a method of stimulating your results.
 Your actual gains or improvements occur when your body “recovers” from the exercise.
 If you exercise before your muscles are completely recovered from a bout of exercise, you’re just … beating a dead horse.
 You need to find the right “dose” of exercise for you.
 Too little exercise limits your progress, but too much or too frequent exercise doesn’t allow your body to recover properly and may hinder your progress as well.
 The ideal frequency of your training may change over time based on things like your specific genetics or how intensely you train.
 Our clients typically train only once or twice per week, with only a handful ever training more frequently than that.
 The best way to know how frequently you should train is through very detailed and accurate record keeping.
 Your personal trainer at SMX will always monitor your training.
 Once a fair amount of data is compiled by your trainer, we can dial in and fine-tune how frequently and what intensities are ideal for you to maximize your results.